Nancy Tchaylian

-Nancy Krikor Tchaylian (نانسي كريكور تشايليان; born 28 May 1991) is a Lebanese football and futsal player who plays as an attacking midfielder for Saudi Arabian club Al Shabab.
+Nancy Krikor Tchaylian (نانسي كريكور تشايليان; born 28 May 1991) is a Lebanese football and futsal player who plays as an attacking midfielder for Lebanese club Nejmeh.

 Club career

-On 27 August 2019, Tchaylian joined SAS.
+Starting her career in futsal, Tchaylian switched to football and played for Ansar.
+She then played for several other teams in the Lebanese Women's Football League, namely Athletico, Sadaka, SAS and FC Beirut.
+In 2017 she joined Zouk Mosbeh and played for their futsal club (Shooterz), before returning to play football at the same club.

+After a brief period abroad in 2019, playing for Alashkert in Armenia, she returned to Lebanon and joined SAS on 27 August 2019.
 She helped her team finish runners-up of the 2019 WAFF Women's Clubs Championship as the tournament's best player.
-On 21 January 2020, Tchaylian joined Kuwaiti futsal club Al-Arabi.
+On 21 January 2020, Tchaylian moved to Kuwaiti futsal club Al-Arabi for one-and-a-half months to play the Final Four stage of the season.
 In December 2021, Tchaylian played for Police Club in the Maldives.

-Tchaylian moved to Al Shabab, competing in the 2022–23 Saudi Women's Premier League, in October 2022.
+Tchaylian moved to Al-Shabab, competing in the 2022–23 Saudi Women's Premier League, in October 2022.
 She scored a hat-trick on 21 October, in a 3–3 draw against Al-Nassr in the second matchday.
+Tchalyan finished the season with six goals, helping her side to a third-place finish.
+On 28 July 2023, Tchaylian joined newly-formed Al-Taqadom ahead of the 2023–24 Saudi Women's First Division League.

+Tchaylian finished top scorer of the 2024–25 Lebanese Women's League with ÓBerytus, scoring eight goals and helping her team to a historic second-place finish.
+On 18 November 2025, Tchaylian was presented as Nejmeh's first signing in their history.